QUA-SAR – Quantum computing for radar remote sensing

-We use quantum computing for processing and optimization tasks in radar remote sensing.
+Image: Quantum algorithms for processing and optimisation tasks in radar remote sensing

-Quantum computing is used for processing and optimisation tasks in radar remote sensing.
-With the QUA-SAR project, we are combining the classical research field of radar remote sensing – particularly synthetic aperture radar (SAR) – with innovative quantum technologies.
-To this end, we have identified six main application areas.
-Firstly, we will improve the performance of the radar sensors themselves.
-This includes optimising the radar antenna, the design of the transmitted signal and the suppression of ambiguities.
-We are also striving for more efficient processing of large volumes of radar data.
+To this end, we have identified six main areas of application: On the one hand, we will improve the performance of the radar sensors themselves.
+This includes optimising the radar antenna, the design of the transmission signal and the suppression of ambiguities.
+On the other hand, we are endeavouring to process the immense amounts of radar data more efficiently.
 To this end, we are researching quantum algorithms that will increase the performance of future radar sensors and accelerate radar data processing.

 Motivation